Exams, Results & Extensions

 Students will be graded an Absent Fail (AF) on their academic record if they fail to:

-- submit a formal request to withdraw or discontinue – not to count as failure (DNF) by the relevant census date.
+- submit a formal request to withdraw or discontinue – not to count as failure (DC) by the relevant census date.
 See Important dates

 - complete an exam or submit an assessment task by the prescribed due date.
 See Special consideration guidelines.